ATLANTIC REGION

 ATMS AND CASH

-ATMs are widely available, but cash usage is low.
+ATMs are widely available, but cash usage is relatively low.
 Most transactions are card-based, including public transport, shops and restaurants.

 RESPECT LOCAL ENVIRONMENT